 Ways that movies lie about sex

-The holy trinity of a good mainstream and predictable film should have a gorgeous woman (or even one that does not know that is beautiful and is transformed half the way of the film), a not so smart but handsome man who is sometimes a jerk but has been through a lot and has a sensitive heart and finally a form of villain, like an ex-husband, or an evil mother in law.
+The holy trinity of sex is a good mainstream and predictable film that should have a gorgeous woman or Athens escorts (or even one that does not know that she is beautiful and is transformed halfway through the film), a not-so-smart but handsome man who is sometimes a jerk but has been through a lot and has a sensitive heart and finally a form of villain, like an ex-husband, or an evil mother in law.

-Let’s say that the couple of the movie falls in love (completely random and passionately) while shopping artichokes in the super market and then it’s time to have sex.
-No problem, because every time that a couple in a movie is having sex for the first time, there is always a lot of passion, nothing goes wrong and no one makes awkward mistakes.
+Let’s say that a couple in the movie falls in love (completely random and passionately) while shopping for artichokes in the Supermarket and then it’s time to have sex.
+No problem, because every time a couple in a movie is having sex for the first time, there is always a lot of passion, nothing goes wrong and no one makes awkward mistakes.

 When movie sex ends, the partners uncouple with the greatest of ease.
 They just sort of roll off of each other and go back to joke-cracking or crime-fighting or whatever the scene requires.
 After real sex, there’s an un-ignorable period of (let’s hope) at least three seconds wherein the inserter must remove himself from the insertee.